 The Chelsea Flower Show (May)

 This is the gardening event of the year and is held at the Royal Hospital in Chelsea each May.
-It is a five-day event which showcases the world’s best horticulture and is attended by about 150,000 people each year.
-The show gardens on display are truly unique and spectacular.
+It is a five-day event which showcases the world’s best horticulture and is attended by about 150,000 people every year.
+The show gardens on display are a truly unique and spectacular kaleidoscope of colour.

 Trooping the Colour/Queen's Birthday Parade (June)

 A colourful parade full of pomp and pageantry, the Trooping of the Colour takes place amid the pleasant summer weather of June each year.
 Highlights include the march of the Massed Bands and the parade of the Household Cavalry Mounted Regiment with their magnificent black chargers.